jeffgdotorg/markdown-cv/index.md

 __Information Security Engineer__, BellSouth Technology Group (contract-to-hire; Atlanta, GA, US)

 - Responsible for operational monitoring of Check Point firewall infrastructure across a 13-state service area
-- Implemented OpenNMS to replace ad-hoc firewall monitoring solution based on Nagios and Cacti
+- Implemented OpenNMS to replace home-grown firewall monitoring solution based on Nagios and Cacti
 - Collaborated with product owners, technical integration architects, and other internal and external stakeholders on the design and implementation of firewall rule-set changes

 `2002–2005`